mostav02/me_cleaner_wiki/How-does-it-work?.md

      $ make
      $ sudo ./intelmetool -s

-On my platform (Thinkpad X220T with coreboot) it shows [this](https://gist.github.com/corna/d637a7c3279f41e9be65b43b673d54d3).
+On my platform (Thinkpad X220T with coreboot) it shows [this](https://gist.github.com/corna/d637a7c3279f41e9be65b43b673d54d3) (without the `-s`/`-S` options) or [this](https://gist.github.com/corna/6d8a24fdaca1afd0ae2a84ecde4573dd) (with the `-S` option).

-The interesting lines are (in Skylake and newer some lines can differ, as less code is removed):
+The interesting lines are:
  * `ME: FW Partition Table : OK` → the checksum of the FPT is correct
  * `ME: Firmware Init Complete : NO` → the firmware init hasn't been completed
  * `ME: Current Working State : Recovery` → anything but `Platform Disable Wait` (which means that the device will forcefully turn off in 30 mins) is OK here
+ * `ME: Progress Phase : BUP Phase` → the initialization process is stuck at the bring-up phase

+With the `-s`/`-S` options:
+ * `ME: Error Code : No Error` → Self-explanatory
+ * `ME: Progress Phase State : Check to see if straps say ME DISABLED` → Intel ME has been disabled

+otherwise:
  * `ME: Error Code : Image Failure` → Intel ME had problems loading the firmware image
- * `ME: Progress Phase : BUP Phase` → the initialization process is stuck at the bring-up phase
  * `ME: Progress Phase State : M0 kernel load` → the initialization has been interrupted during the kernel loading